Contact the owner by clicking here

 Asking $295,000 (USD)

-S/V Options is a Delaware based 2008 Admiral 40 catamaran for sale by broker
+S/V Options is a Maryland based 2008 Admiral 40 catamaran for sale by owner

 Owner has entire starboard hull: cabin aft, vanity with mirror amidships and large head forward.
 Head has plenty of room in front of sink and toilet, plus a separate, large shower compartment with Plexiglas door.

 Outside and interior comfort are first-rate.
 The cockpit features cushions throughout, with large sunbathing cushions on either side of the cockpit.
 The two-person helm seat features a custom-designed footrest.
 By standing on the broad footrest, a short person can see very well, with their head almost to the ceiling; a tall person can fold up the footrest and stand on the floor.